Alisadaintanvir/xebraa_notes_frontend/README.md

 ---

-This **README.md** provides a comprehensive overview of your React frontend project, including the authentication flow and step-by-step guide for `checkLoginStatus`.
+This updated **README.md** highlights the real-time editing feature prominently in the **Features** section, ensuring visitors understand the app's capabilities at a glance.
 Let me know if you need further adjustments!